 Too busy to get your book down?
 Thinking you’ve got to get organized first?
 Don’t kid yourself.
 Chances are the piles of crap in your office and those unfinished to-do lists will still be there by year’s end … in 2026!

-Since it’s not gonna happen for you—being “ready” to sit down all zen-like and caught up and all (sorry to be so nego, I suppose it could happen, in an alternate dimension)—don’t you think it’s time to make magic happen anyway?
-Everyone who loves you knows your book’s long overdue and it’s time to make some serious headway or quit talking about it already (no, don’t quit… that’ll make you really grumpy and no good to anyone and that’s a really bad idea).
+Since it’s not gonna happen for you—being “ready” to sit down all caught up and zen-like (sorry to be so nego, it could happen, in an alternate dimension)—don’t you think it’s time to make magic happen anyway?
+Everyone who loves you knows your book’s long overdue and it’s time to make some serious headway or quit talking about it.
+(No!
+Don’t quit!
+That’ll make you grumpy and no good to anyone.)

 Since then, my office has often looked more like the floor of the Stock Exchange on Black Friday than the serene place it once was.
 Plus, I’ve had to take crazy on the road with me, writing at the bedside of sickies at the hospital, from my car during a fire evacuation, at Starbucks when my Internet was out and I was so cold my teeth were chattering (what’s the deal with having to wear a parka in a coffee shop, anyway—to get you to buy more hot bevs?).